Park Synagogue: History

 Rabbi Solomon Goldman had taken a young boy, Armond Cohen, under his wing when he came to the congregation in 1922.
 Cohen had lost both parents to the influenza pandemic in 1918 in Canton, Ohio.
 He came to live with his grandparents in Cleveland and the Jewish Center became his second home.
 When Armond graduated from Glenville High School with no certain direction and after winning an oratory contest, Goldman made arrangements for Armond to attend New York University and the Jewish Theological Seminary of America to become a rabbi.
 Goldman would pay for the first year and procured promises of loans from the Sisterhood of the congregation to cover the rest.

 In 1934, Rabbi Armond Cohen was ordained at the Jewish Theological Seminary and at age 25, was named Rabbi of the Cleveland Jewish Center (later known as the Park Synagogue), a position he would hold until 1986 when he became Distinguished Service Rabbi.
 He remained with the congregation and functioned as a rabbi until his death in 2007 just after his wife, Anne, died.
 With the synagogue burdened by debt, together with lay leaders, Cohen raised funds to alleviate the financial crisis.
 Then less than a decade later, with Cleveland Jewry continuing to move eastward, Cohen and the synagogue's leadership recognized, though reluctantly, the need to set the stage for a new facility further east.
-Thus, the congregation purchased in Cleveland Heights, the property of the defunct Park School.
+Thus, the congregation purchased at 3300 Mayfield Road, Cleveland Heights, the property of the defunct Park School.